-The Gynecologic Pathology Division is responsible for the diagnoses of all obstetric and gynecologic pathology specimens at UT Southwestern Medical Center (William P. Clements Jr. University Hospital), affiliated teaching hospitals (Parkland Hospital), and associated clinics.
+The Gynecologic Pathology Division is responsible for the diagnosis of all obstetric and gynecologic surgical pathology specimens at UT Southwestern Medical Center (William P. Clements Jr. University Hospital), affiliated teaching hospitals (Parkland Hospital), and associated clinics.

 We work closely with faculty clinicians in the Department of Obstetrics and Gynecology, one of the largest departments of its kind in the country.
 Our group has extensive expertise in the full spectrum of obstetric and gynecologic diseases including complications of pregnancy, conditions that result in pelvic pain or infertility, gestational trophoblastic disease, and malignancies of the reproductive tract including vulvar, cervical, endometrial, and tubo-ovarian cancer.
 Each year, our group of dedicated pathologists reviews more than 16,000 specimens, providing expert diagnosis to guide clinical management.
 Complex or unusual cases are shared twice a week at a conference attended by available team members.
 Selected cases are reviewed at a once-per-week multidisciplinary conference attended by members of Gynecologic Oncology, Radiation Oncology, Radiology, and our group of Gynecologic Pathologists.
 Gynecologic Pathology subspecialty pathologists provide expert second opinions for many of our patients.
 We also offer a Gynecologic Pathology consultation service for challenging cases, reviewing slides prepared elsewhere.